 We all have those days in life where we need to unwind from the daily stresses of life.
 If you’re anything like me, music is a great way to do this.
 Here are some of my top ten songs that I use as calming music for anxiety.
+Let us know if you have a favourite song that reduces anxiety.

 This list isn’t in any specific ranking order.
 Scroll through and see which ones you might connect with!
 On the other hand, if you’ve never heard any of them – it never hurts to give them a listen!